awsdocs/aws-codecommit-user-guide/doc_source/how-to-amazon-codeguru-reviewer.md

 For more information, see [Working with pull requests in AWS CodeCommit repositories](pull-requests.md), [Review a pull request](how-to-review-pull-request.md), and the [https://docs.aws.amazon.com/codeguru/latest/reviewer-ug/welcome.html](https://docs.aws.amazon.com/codeguru/latest/reviewer-ug/welcome.html)\.

 **Note**
 You must be signed in with an IAM user or role that has sufficient permissions to associate or disassociate a repository with CodeGuru Reviewer\.
-For information about the managed policies for CodeCommit that include these permissions, see [AWS managed \(predefined\) policies for CodeCommit](auth-and-access-control-iam-identity-based-access-control.md#managed-policies) and [AWS CodeCommit managed policies and Amazon CodeGuru Reviewer](auth-and-access-control-iam-identity-based-access-control.md#codeguru-permissions)\.
+For information about the managed policies for CodeCommit that include these permissions, see [AWS managed policies for CodeCommit](security-iam-awsmanpol.md) and [AWS CodeCommit managed policies and Amazon CodeGuru Reviewer](security-iam-awsmanpol.md#codeguru-permissions)\.
 For information about CodeGuru Reviewer permissions and security, see the *Amazon CodeGuru Reviewer User Guide*\.

 **Topics**
 + [Associate a repository with CodeGuru Reviewer](#how-to-amazon-codeguru-reviewer-associate)